akerge/php-lab-one/php-mysql-lab-13-04-2018.md

 #### c.
 Unset session variables

-We will come back to explain this later.
+For every request to this handler, we should clear existing `message session variables`.

 ```php
   unset($_SESSION['success_message']);